1. About naproxen

 - headache – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Headaches should usually go away after the first week of taking naproxen.
 Talk to your doctor if they last longer than a week or are severe.

-- ringing in the ears - if this lasts for more than a day or two, speak to your doctor as they may need to change your treatment.
+- ringing in the ears – if this lasts for more than 1 or 2 days, speak to your doctor as they may need to change your treatment.

 - changes in vision – do not drive until this side effect has worn off.